 While Yosemite National Park has enough acreage for a lifetime, if you only have three days to spend, you’ll want to see Yosemite Valley, Tuolumne Meadows, and Mariposa Grove.

 Avid adventurers may note a lack of Glacier Point trails.
-Yosemite will be shutting down the Glacier Point Road for all of 2022 and construction delays are expected throughout 2023.
+Yosemite will be shutting down the Glacier Point Road, so construction delays are expected throughout 2023.
 While you can still enjoy Glacier Point, it is much more work to get there than usual.

 Hopefully this itinerary has helped inspire your next Yosemite National Park adventure and we can’t wait to hear all about it!